ocaml/ocaml.org/data/tutorials/language/1ms_01_functors.md

 module Make : functor (Ord : OrderedType) -> S
 ```

+**Note**: Most set operation implementations must use a comparison function.
+Using `Stdlib.compare` would make it impossible to use a user-defined comparison algorithm.
+Passing the comparison function as a higher-order parameter (like in `Array.sort` for instance) would add a lot of boilerplate.
+Providing set operations as a functor allows specifying the comparison function only once.

 The functor `Set.Make` needs to be passed a module of type `Set.OrderedType` to produce a module of type `Set.S`.
 Here is how it can look like in our project:

 **`funkt.ml`**